Self-propelled barge T-36: Drift

 Approximately 40 days into their journey the men spotted a passing ship, but attempts to attract its attention failed; in the following days, two more ships passed by without noticing them.
-Finally, around 3 p.m. (local time) on March 7, after drifting for 49 days, they were spotted by two Grumman S-2 Trackers launched by in stormy waters 1,200 mi off Wake Island, and consequently rescued.
+Finally, around 3 p.m. (local time) on March 7, after drifting for 49 days, they were spotted by two Grumman S-2 Trackers launched by in stormy waters 1,200 mi off Wake Island, and subsequently rescued.

 Aftermath

 The drift of the crew was noticed by the worldwide press.
 Returning to the Soviet Union, the crew had popularity close to that of cosmonauts, and took a major role in Soviet popular culture.
 The Soviet government expressed gratitude to the Kearsarge for its gesture.
 The crew was soon returned home, first traveling to Paris on and then flying to the USSR, as doctors recommended against taking a transatlantic flight.